How Dedham, MA Used GovOS Studio To Improve Its Sewer Billing System

 How did the conversation of digitizing forms start?

-Here in the town of Dedham, like a lot of local government organizations of our size, we’ve managed to get by over many years using really a mish-mosh of forms created mostly in Microsoft Office applications and Adobe Acrobat.
-Anybody that’s used these two platforms to create fill-in forms knows they are time consuming and hard to use.
+Here in the Town of Dedham, like a lot of local government organizations of our size, we’ve managed to get by over many years using really a mish-mosh of forms created mostly in Microsoft Office applications and Adobe Acrobat.
+Anybody who has used these two platforms to create fill-in forms knows they are time-consuming and hard to use.

 Which government form did you convert first?

 Rather than take on too much, I decided to focus on just one form.
 Since I had just spent all this time rebuilding our sewer billing system, I of course looked at forms in that system.
 As I was looking at the different sewer forms, the irrigation meter reading form really, to me, stood to benefit the most from being a web form.
 It’s a pretty basic form that gets a lot of submissions, and kicks off a manual-intensive workflow for approvals.